emacsway/emacsway.github.io/_sources/en/how-to-quickly-develop-high-quality-code.txt

     another where you program everything solo.
 Then you can make your own decision.
     (Kent Beck [#fnxp]_)

+..

+    It's hard to collaborate.
+Our whole education system is tuned to individual achievement.
+If you work with someone on a project, the teacher calls it cheating and punishes you.
+The reward systems in most companies, with individual evaluations and raises (often cast as a zero sum game), also encourages individual thinking.
+    You will likely have to learn new people skills, interacting as closely with your team as you will in XP.
+    (Kent Beck [#fnxp]_)

 The second myth.
 Quality code is not suitable for hot deadline.
 ---------------------------------------------------------------